sfjwatkins/mundana-theme-jekyll/_pages/about.md

     I use a range of technical skills (Python, R, SQL, Tableau, Excel) to explore, analyse and visualize data, drawing on my training as a social scientist (BSC in Psychology, MSc in Research Methods at Birkbeck) and data analyst (the London School of Economics Career Accelerator).
 With years of senior operational leadership experience in the education sector, I am adept at communicating effectively to key stakeholders, with a keen focus on the issue at hand. <br><br>

-   Please check out some of my latest projects and get in touch with me <a href="[https://sfjwatkins.github.io/stewart-watkins-portfolio/contact.html]">here.</a> I look forward to hearing from you!
+   Please <a href="https://sfjwatkins.github.io/stewart-watkins-portfolio/index.html">check out some of my latest projects</a> and get in touch with me <a href="https://sfjwatkins.github.io/stewart-watkins-portfolio/contact.html">here.</a> I look forward to hearing from you!

  </p>
 </div>